fb tracking

 Karen Wilmot RM, RYT, MAEd

-Trained as a midwife, Karen now works as a keeper of ancient birth wisdom and traditions.
+Trained as a midwife, Karen Wilmot now works as a keeper of ancient birth wisdom and traditions.
 She has one foot firmly planted in the wonders of nature while the other ventures into the wonders of modern medicine.
 She strives to find the balance between the vast amount of information that technology affords us with her deep trust in pregnancy and physiological birth.
 Karen loves sitting at her writing desk in Cape Town, South Africa and connecting to women around the world through her writing.
 If she is not at her desk you will find her singing, sailing, swimming or sewing.

 Next Post